-The generic term for whales is Cetacea, which actually refers not only to the creatures we call whales but also dolphins and porpoises.
+Whales belong to the infraorder Cetacea, which also includes dolphins and porpoises.
 It comes from the Greek word keto; in Greek mythology, Keto was the goddess of sea monsters, and when the Greeks saw the cresting backs of a group of whales, they believed them to be all part of one giant sea serpent.

 The closest living relative to whales is the hippo, another aquatic mammal (though not to the same degree, of course).
 But they’re descended from a long line of four-legged animals—including the remarkable-looking ambulocetus, or “walking whale”—a mammal that resembled a crocodile in shape.
 Although all whales today are carnivores, according to Reidenberg, “They derive from an ancestor that’s not a carnivore.
 Their common ancestor was an animal that’s very much like modern-day artiodactyls, i.e., ruminant animals that chew their cud—cows, deer, sheep, giraffe.”

-Scientifically, whales are divided into two main categories: Those that have teeth and those that have baleen.
-Within the toothed designation—whales known as “Odontoceti”—there are two sub-categories.
-As Reidenberg explains, some have “a tooth structure that’s not all that different from what you see in a crocodile or an alligator—lots of teeth, all the same shape, all lined up, all roughly the same size, and they just snap those teeth together to grab the fish.”
+Whales are classified into two categories: Those with teeth and those with baleen.
+Odontoceti ("toothed whales") contain two sub-categories.
+As Reidenberg explained, some have “a tooth structure that’s not all that different from what you see in a crocodile or an alligator—lots of teeth, all the same shape, all lined up, all roughly the same size, and they just snap those teeth together to grab the fish.”

-But other species, like the sperm whale, only have teeth on their bottom jaw, which makes it all but impossible to grab their food.
-Instead, they rely on suction.
-“When they want to eat something like a squid, they get really close to the squid and they suddenly depress a bone in their throat called the hyoid," Reidenberg says.
+But other species, like the sperm whale, have teeth only on their bottom jaw, which makes it all but impossible to grab their food.
+Instead, they suck up their prey.
+“When they want to eat something like a squid, they get really close to the squid and they suddenly depress a bone in their throat called the hyoid," Reidenberg said in 2015.
 "It pulls the back of the tongue inwards and creates a negative pressure in the mouth and that sucks the prey with the water into the mouth.
 They then squeeze the water back out and swallow the prey.
-They’re like vacuum cleaners going around sucking in their prey.”
+They’re like vacuum cleaners.”

 Some whales are blonds and some whales are brunettes, but what’s more interesting is that some whales have incredibly strategic streaks.
 Many whales rely on counter-shading, with dark tops and light bellies, for camouflage.
 This way, fish looking down at the dark depths of the ocean will be less likely to notice the dark top of a whale, while fish underneath the animal will be less likely to notice a white belly as it blends in with the bright sky.
 The exception is fin whales, which turn on their sides to feed.
 Their coloration differs side to side and not top to bottom.

 You might think that such huge animals—the average weight of a blue whale hovers around 420,000 pounds—subsisting on such tiny prey would have to eat constantly.
 But in fact, whales go about half the year eating nothing at all.
-They feast in nutrient-rich cold water near the poles, but then migrate closer to the equator for mating and don’t eat at all—all that gorgeous, clear water around the middle of the world is so transparent because it lacks nutrients, like krill.
-Whales prefer to mate and give birth there though, because of the lack of potential predators.
+They feast in nutrient-rich cold water near the poles, but then migrate closer to the equator for mating and don’t eat during that season.
+All that gorgeous, clear water around the middle of the globe is transparent because it lacks nutrients, like krill.
+Whales prefer to mate and give birth there because of the lack of potential predators.

-First of all, what you see when a whale spouts out of its blowhole at the surface is not water from the ocean, but rather the condensate from air in its lungs.
-“They exhale like we sneeze, all of it comes out very suddenly and under high pressure," Reidenberg says.
+What you see when a whale spouts out of its blowhole at the surface is not water from the ocean, but rather the condensate from air in its lungs.
+“They exhale like we sneeze; all of it comes out very suddenly and under high pressure," Reidenberg says.
 "It’s almost like popping open a soda can.
 When you pop open a soda can, you see that little mist—that’s kind of what a whale does every time it breathes because it’s under high pressure.
 Any dissolved fluid in the vapor become droplets.”

 And these clouds of droplets take a distinct shape depending on the species of whale.
 A long, skinny, smokestack-like puff is usually a blue whale or a fin whale.
 If it’s more heart-shaped, then it’s more likely to be a humpback whale, and if it’s more V-shaped, that’s more likely to be a right whale.